Graham Coxon

-Graham Leslie Coxon (born 12 March 1969) is an English musician, singer-songwriter, multi-instrumentalist and painter who came to prominence as a founding member of the rock band Blur.
-As the group's lead guitarist and secondary vocalist, Coxon is featured on all eight of Blur's studio albums (although 2003's Think Tank only features his playing on one track, due to his temporary departure from the band during recording sessions for the album).
-He has also led a solo career since 1998, which all of his solo albums were produced and all the instruments played by himself.
+Graham Leslie Coxon (born 12 March 1969) is an English guitarist, singer and songwriter who came to prominence as a founding member of the rock band Blur.
+As the group's lead guitarist and secondary vocalist, Coxon is featured on all of Blur's studio discography (although 2003's Think Tank only features his playing on one album track, plus two B-side tracks, due to his temporary departure from the band during recording sessions for the album).
+He has also led a solo career since 1998, producing and playing all instrumentation on his solo albums.
 As well as being a musician, Coxon is a visual artist: he designed the cover art for all his solo albums as well as Blur's 13 (1999).

 Coxon plays several instruments and records his albums with little assistance from session musicians.
 Q magazine critic Adrian Deevoy has written: "Coxon is an astonishing musician.
 His restless playing style – all chord slides, rapid pulloffs, mini-arpeggios and fractured runs – seems to owe more to his saxophone training than any conventional guitar tuition."
-An innovative lead guitarist, he has been described by Oasis bandmember Noel Gallagher as "one of the most talented guitarists of his generation."
+An innovative lead guitarist, he has been described by Noel Gallagher, lead guitarist of band Oasis, as "one of the most talented guitarists of his generation."
 Coxon was voted the 15th greatest guitarist of the last 30 years in a 2010 BBC poll.

 Early life

-Coxon was born in Rinteln, West Germany, where his father, Bob Coxon, was stationed as a clarinet player and band leader in the British Army.
+Graham Leslie Coxon was born on 12 March 1969 in Rinteln, West Germany, where his father, Bob Coxon, was stationed as a clarinet player and band leader in the British Army.
 As a child, he moved first to Spondon, Derby, England, a period during which he became a fan of Derby County.
-He then moved to Colchester, Essex, in South East England, where he grew up and met fellow Blur member Damon Albarn at The Stanway School, then known as Stanway Comprehensive, at the age of 11.
+He then moved to Colchester, Essex, England, where he grew up and met fellow Blur member Damon Albarn at The Stanway School, then known as Stanway Comprehensive, at the age of 11.
+At the beginning of their relationship, Coxon would play the saxophone on Albarn's original songs before playing the guitar in several small Colchester bands.
 He appeared on the popular BBC children's show Blue Peter twice.